-- Microsoft .NET Framework v4.8: 115 MB - Microsoft SQL Server Express 2012/2014: 1.0 GB - WinQI application: 225 MB(.NET Framework included) - QI data: 100 MB is typical, but it can range up to 10 GB depending on the number of discharge records you wish to process.
-If the dataset is larger than 4 GB, then SQL Server Express 2012 and above, such as, 2019 is required.
+- Microsoft .NET Framework v4.6.2: 115 MB - Microsoft SQL Server Express 2012/2014: 1.0 GB - WinQI application: 225 MB (.NET Framework included)

 1 The installer for WinQI will create a database called "qualityindicators" and then create all necessary database objects.
 If the database already exists on your system, WinQI can be installed with an account that has permissions to create and drop database objects.
 You may change passwords, rename the account, change permissions, or rename the database after the installation has completed.
 The database connection settings can be changed from within WinQI under Program Options.
 For ongoing operation, WinQI requires the ability to insert and delete data as well as to truncate tables, drop and create indexes, and drop and create tables.